-- 13. Inspect the replacement head, and make sure that the O-ring seals are in place (see figure 6-62). - 14.
+- 13. Inspect the replacement head, and make sure that the O-ring seals are in place. - 14.
 Gently insert the replacement head into the vacant slot in the print block, and push the print-head driver card into its socket.